Jimbly/dcexjam2025/README.md

 TODO
 * add compass/coords to UI
+* show an un-slotted, but available, quickbar slot as a different color
 * battlezone: option to skip (set other player as ready) if they have not taken an action in 10 seconds; maybe exit to menu if skipped 3 times in a row
 * battlezone: tick even if in background
 * add critical hits/misses to combat system?